Five years after it was dreamed up, it's finally on its way to the world's largest gyre of marine debris.

 The plastic collected by Ocean Cleanup will be recycled and used to create new long-lasting products that will not end up in the ocean.

-Since 2013, 2013, Ocean Cleanup raised over $35 million through crowdfunding campaigns and private donors.
+Since 2013, Ocean Cleanup has raised over $35 million through crowdfunding campaigns and private donors.